 Closes the connection to the server without exiting the program.

-Toggles the flag which says whether commands sent to the FTP server should be echoed to the console.
+Toggles the flag that indicates whether commands sent to the FTP server are echoed to the console.

 Deletes a filename on the FTP server.